boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 |-------------|:--------------:|:-----------:|-------------|:-----------:|
 |netconf-ssh  |830|	tcp|	NETCONF over SSH|	{{?RFC6242}} |

-A note should be added to 830/udp to indicate that the port number used to be assigned to NETCONF over SSH but released by THIS_DOCUMENT.
+A note can be added to 830/udp to indicate that the port number used to be assigned to NETCONF over SSH but released by THIS_DOCUMENT.

 ## NETCONF over BEEP Service